Mienjung97/Number_guesser_PP2/README.md

 ## Browser Compatibility

-Owning Cats website was tested on the following browsers with no visible issues for the user:
+Number Guesser website was tested on the following browsers with no visible issues for the user:
 - Google Chrome
 - Microsoft Edge
 - Mozilla Firefox